EduardoMV/2ndoParcialCD/README.md

 # About:

-This project consists of a mockup of Jamboard, so the users are capable of modifying, drawing and taking annotations all while server autheticates the clients and gives them the ability to use the whiteboard.
+This project consists on a mockup of Jamboard, so the users are capable of modifying, drawing and taking annotations all while server autheticates the clients and gives them the ability to use the whiteboard.